Diamond Cut Grade – Everything You Need To Know

 - Girdle thickness

-All fall within the ideal ranges for their respective proportions but this isn’t always a guarantee.
+Fall within the ideal ranges for their respective proportions but this isn’t always a guarantee.

-But some Diamonds will have a noticeable culet and this isn’t ideal as it can create a ‘window’ in the stone, which means that the light is passing straight through the stone rather than being reflected back out of the table.
+But some Diamonds will have a noticeable culet and this isn’t ideal as it can create a small ‘window’ in the stone, which means that the light is passing straight through the stone rather than being reflected back out of the table.

 The size of the star facets is measured as a percentage of the distance between the girdle and the edge of the table.